AmandeepTomar/GenericsInjava/src/collectionsframeworks/collections-readme.md

 - `toArray()` convert any collection into 1-D Array.
 - `Collection` interface extends `java.lang.Iterable`

+- **Java.util.collection**
+  - List
+  - Set
+  - Queue

+- **Map*
+  - SortedMap

+- These all the by default unSynchronised methods

 `Iterable`<----`Collection`<-----`List, Queue and set` All are interface.

 ## Collection interface has methods